Nikkivardon/Nikkivardon.github.io/_posts/2019-05-12-nikki-vardon-site-launched.md

 date: 2019-05-12
 ---

 Well.
-I've sort of figured it out - powered by [Jekyll](http://jekyllrb.com)
+I've sort of figured it out.